switchboard-xyz/solana-sdk/cli/README.md

   --programId=programId                  alternative Switchboard program ID to interact with

+  --queueAuthority=queueAuthority        alternative keypair to use for queue authority

   --queueKey=queueKey                    (required) public key of the queue to create aggregator for

-  --sourceCluster=devnet|mainnet-beta    alternative solana cluster to copy source aggregator from

   --varianceThreshold=varianceThreshold  override source aggregator's varianceThreshold